zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 down, in effect.
 Livy doesn’t seem too interested.
 She says, “Hmm, fascinating.”
 Notice, even though she says “fascinating,” it’s cl ear that she doesn’t find it fascinating or interesting at all.
 But Nicholas doe sn’t seem to realize that Livy isn’t too excited.
 He says, “It is, isn’t it?”

 He continues, “We follow the timeline of human hist ory from one room to the next.”
 A “timeline” (timeline) – one word – is the order in which events occurred.
 Usually, a timeline is literally a line on a piece of paper, or perhaps on a wall, that shows different years and the events that happened during those years, or whatever the period of time is.
-Nicholas says, “Thi s room is devoted to ancient history and ancient civilizations.”
+Nicholas says, “This room is devoted to ancient history and ancient civilizations.”
 To say somethin g is “devoted (devoted) to” something means it is intended for a particular top ic.
 It is about a certain thing.

 Now, we can use “devoted to” also in the sense of s omeone who is in love with or is very loyal to a single person or group of peo ple.
 You may remember the movie Grease , from the 1970s, where Olivia Newton John sang the  song “Hopelessly Devoted to You.” [singing] “Hopelessly devoted to you.”
 Of course, she was hopelessly devoted to the character played by John Travolta.
 But we’re not talking about Olivia Newton John or John Travol ta, we’re talking about a museum where there is a room devoted to ancient his tory.